Black Rod is a senior officer in the House of Lords, responsible for controlling access to and maintaining order within the House and its precincts.

 Appointed by the Lord Great Chamberlain, Black Rod is responsible for and participates in the major ceremonial events in the Palace of Westminster.

-He is also responsible for the Queen's residual estate in the Palace (eg the Robing Room and the Royal Gallery).
+Black Rod is also responsible for the King's residual estate in the Palace (eg the Robing Room and the Royal Gallery).

 Ceremonial duties: State Opening